langchain-ai/langchain/docs/ecosystem/pipelineai.md

 # PipelineAI

 This page covers how to use the PipelineAI ecosystem within LangChain.
-It is broken into two parts: installation and setup, and then references to specific CerebriumAI wrappers.
+It is broken into two parts: installation and setup, and then references to specific PipelineAI wrappers.

 ## Installation and Setup